sohale/neopiler/docs/steps-taken.md

 Next issue: Standard libary is missing? `/usr/include/c++/v1/new:218:40: error: 'std' is not a class, namespace, or enumeration`

+"Ensure that your compiler and standard library versions are compatible and correctly set up."

 #### Standard library artifacts
 Learning note: on libstdc, libc++

+My notes on C/C++ standard library, its separation and multitude

 ##### Question:
 ```